Sudhanshu-Ambastha/Poke-3D-Models-Api/SECURITY.md

 If you discover a security vulnerability in the Pokémon 3D Model Viewer project, please report it responsibly.
 Do not disclose the vulnerability publicly until it has been addressed.

-### How to Report a Security Issue:
+### How to Report a Security Issue

-1. **Create an Issue on GitHub:**
+1. **Create an Issue on GitHub**
    - Go to the [Issues page](https://github.com/Sudhanshu-Ambastha/Poke-3D-Models/issues) of the Pokémon 3D Model Viewer repository.
-   - Create a new issue and include as many details as possible about the vulnerability you have found.
+   - Create a new issue and include the following details:

-2. **Provide Information:**
+   - A detailed description of the vulnerability.
-   - A description of the vulnerability
+   - Steps to reproduce the issue (if applicable).
-   - Steps to reproduce the issue (if applicable)
+   - Any relevant files, logs, or screenshots to help us investigate the issue.

-   - Any relevant files or screenshots to help us understand the problem
+2. **Contact Us on Discord**
+- For quicker collaboration, join our [Discord Server](https://discord.gg/yjEeDQg5) and message the maintainers directly.
+Please label your message as a security report.
 Once the issue is reported, we will prioritize it and provide a fix as soon as possible.

 ## How We Handle Security Reports